jamelarea/Lecture-9-While-Loops/README.md

         cout << "Enter your password: " << endl;
         cin >> userInput;

-        while (password != userInput) { //while the inputted password is not equal to the password "1234password" cout << "Enter your password: " << endl; //it will show this same character output again cin >> userInput; //character input
+        while (password != userInput) { //userInput does not have the same value cout << "Enter your password: " << endl; //it will show this same character output again cin >> userInput; //character input
         }